Religion in Oman

-Even though the government of Oman does not keep statistics on religious affiliation, statistics from the CIA World Factbook state that adherents of Islam are in the majority at 85.9%, with Christianity at 6.5%, Hinduism at 5.5%, Buddhism at 0.8%, and Judaism less than 0.1%.
-Other religious affiliations have a proportion of 1% and the unaffiliated only 0.2%.
+The government of Oman does not keep statistics on religious affiliation.
+According to the CIA World Factbook, as of 2020, Muslims are in the majority at 85.9%, with Christians at 6.4%, Hindu at 5.7%, and other religious affiliations and unaffiliated at 2%.
+Oman is considered the centre for the Ibadi denomination of Islam.

 Islam

-In 2014, most Omani Muslims were followers of the Ibadi branch, followed by Sunnis.
-In 2021, an estimated 45% of Omani citizens were Ibadi and 45% were Sunni Muslims.
-Only 5% were Shias and 5% were of other faiths such as Hinduism or Christianity.
+Around 95.9% of Oman's population is Muslim, of which 45% follow Ibadism.
+An estimate recorded around 45% following Sunni Islam while the other 5% identifying as Shia Muslims.
+The rest are of other faiths such as Hinduism or Christianity.

 Other religions

 Virtually all non-Muslims in Oman are foreign workers.

-Oman has communities of ethnic Indian Hindus.
+Oman has communities of Indian Hindu residents.
 Muscat has two Hindu temples.
 One of them is over a hundred years old.
 There is a significant Sikh community in Oman.
 Though there are no permanent gurdwaras, many smaller ones in makeshift camps exist and are recognised by the government.
 The Government of India had signed an accord in 2008 with the Omani government to build a permanent gurdwara but as of now, little progress has been made.

 Christian communities are centered in the major urban areas of Muscat, Sohar and Salalah.
 These include Catholic, Eastern Orthodox and various Protestant congregations, organizing along linguistic and ethnic lines.
 More than 50 different Christian groups, fellowships and assemblies are active in the Muscat metropolitan area, formed by migrant workers from Southeast Asia.

-There is also a small Jewish community in Oman.
-Jainism, Buddhism and Zoroastrianism are also practiced in the country.

 Freedom of religion

+In 2023, the country was scored 2 out of 4 for religious freedom.

+In the same year, it was ranked as the 47th worst place in the world to be a Christian.